simonmika/egmontmika.com/content/blog/numbers-numbers.md

 In the light of the church’s mission, the ultimate question for a leader and for every follower of Jesus must be, Do we really make disciples of Jesus or are we just having programs?
 And furthermore, do those who have been discipled, in their part, go on and make disciples?
 These questions are crucial, as they touch the very nerve of the church's mission.

 In this perspective, making a handful of quality disciples may by far outweigh a thousand more names of members or attendees on our lists.
-After all, disciples are the kind of result that Jesus is expecting, and we can't fool him.
+After all, disciples are the kind of result that Jesus is expecting.
+We can't fool him.

-Yet, are we possibly, by too much focussing on numbers, fooling ourselves?
+Yet, are we possibly fooling ourselves?